An Agency-Directed Approach to Test Generation for Simulation-based Autonomous Vehicle Verification: Case Study

 \section{Case Study}

 This section describes a case study to explore the proposed agent-based test generation method. \footnote{The code used is available at \url{github.com/TSL-UOB/CAV-MAS}.} Our aim is to generate tests that exercise an assertion that requires the AV to avoid collisions with other road users, provided that such road user, a pedestrian in this case, intrudes in the path of the AV in such a way that a collision can be avoided by the AV either by braking or manoeuvring.
+This is similar to standardised testing, e.g. Euro-NCAP CPNA-25~\cite{EURO-NCAP}.
 In Fig.~\ref{gridRoad} this is illustrated by the \textit{precondition zone}, i.e.\ the area of interest in which the assertion is activated.

 In the following, we shall term tests that activate the assertion \textit{successful tests}; these count towards assertion coverage.
 Intrusions that fall within the \textit{stopping distance} of the AV~\cite{codes2015highway}, i.e.\ the 12m long zone directly ahead of the AV when driving at 30km/h, equivalent to {\raise.17ex\hbox{$\scriptstyle\sim$}}20mph (miles per hour) as marked in Fig.~\ref{gridRoad}, are not considered interesting as they result in unavoidable collisions; tests of this type are of limited use~\cite{Tuncali2018}.
 Thus, in this case study, unavoidable collisions are those with a time to collision (TTC) of less than 1.33s.
 The extent of the \textit{precondition zone} is limited to a single simulation tick (1.0s) which puts the upper limit at 2.33s ahead of the \textit{stopping distance}.